marcocrowe/learn-software-testing/exam-papers/2024-software-testing-sodv06010-solution.md

 ### Answer 2.C

 Using my **Lines** table from **Answer 2.B**:

+*From `Start Line Code` and `End Line Code` are for reference only.
+They are not part of the block table.*

 | Block Number | Start Line | End Line | Start Line Code              | End Line Code    |        |
 |--------------|------------|----------|------------------------------|------------------|--------|